OpenGammaProject/MicroFC-TempCo/README.md

 # MicroFC SiPM Temperature Compensation

 PCB to temperature compensate the gain of a C-Series MicroFC silicon photomultiplier by [onsemi](https://www.onsemi.com/pdf/datasheet/microc-series-d.pdf).
 Diesnged as a passthrough for the SiPM bias voltage.
-You can buy all the parts and the PCB using [Kitspace](https://kitspace.org/opengammaproject/MicroFC-TempCo).
+You can buy all the parts and the PCB using [Kitspace](https://kitspace.org/opengammaproject/MicroFC-TempCo) (non-affiliated).

 PCB size is 20 x 40 mm, which is a lot larger than it needs to be, but it's nicer to use with cables this way and solder everything in place.